Paralegal Schools in Maryland

 - 1 school offers a bachelor’s degree program for paralegals/legal assistants.

-- 4 ABA approved paralegal degree programs in Maryland.
+- 4 not-for-profit ABA-approved paralegal degree programs in Maryland.

 - Highest graduation rate: Stevenson University 62%.1